gessel/ClipUploadNg/README.md

 * [Author](http://see.sl088.com/id/49t Author)

 ### Thanks go to
+* claude.ai
+* SLboat for the awesome original.
 * Martin Schwindl, who made the great upload extension MsUpload
 * rickyb98 for his help testing it a lot!
 * Karsten Hoffmeyer for improving the documentation